Resources for Using iPads in Grades 3-5

 Covering mostly free and mostly iPad apps, Class Tech Tips is a great resource of lesson ideas that can be used in a classroom with access to one, a few, or a class set of iPads.
 With new posts five days a week, you are sure to find some apps that fit into your curriculum.

-The knowledge-sharing website SlideShare is a great resource for presentations; here are two slide decks that give teachers ideas for how to use iPads with their elementary school students.
-These slideshows describe projects that can be used with students in small groups or whole-group settings.
+The knowledge-sharing website SlideShare is a great resource for presentations; this slide deck gives teachers ideas for how to use iPads with their elementary school students in the language arts classroom.